ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

-There is one exception to this rule: adding an observer to a signal _after_ it has already terminated will result in exactly one [`Interrupted`](#interruption-cancels-outstanding-work-and-usually-propagates-immediately) event.
+There is one exception to this rule: adding an observer to a signal _after_ it has already terminated will result in exactly one [`Interrupted`](#interruption-cancels-outstanding-work-and-usually-propagates-immediately) event sent to that specific observer.

 #### A signal is retained until the underlying observer is released

 Even if the caller does not maintain a reference to the `Signal`:

- - A signal created with `init` is kept alive until the generator closure releases the observer argument.
+ - A signal created with [`Signal.init`][Signal.init] is kept alive until the generator closure releases the [observer][Observers] argument.
- - A signal created with `Signal.pipe` is kept alive until the returned observer is released.
+ - A signal created with [`Signal.pipe`][Signal.pipe] is kept alive until the returned observer is released.

 This ensures that signals associated long-running work do not deallocate prematurely.

-Note that is is possible to release a signal before a terminating event has been sent upon it.
-This should usually be avoided, as it can result in resource leaks, but is sometimes useful when termination is undesirable.
+Note that is is possible to release a signal before a terminating [event][Events] has been sent upon it.
+This should usually be avoided, as it can result in resource leaks, but is sometimes useful to disable termination.

 #### Terminating events dispose of signal resources

-When a terminating event is sent along a `Signal`, all observers will be released, and any resources being used to generate events should be disposed of.
+When a terminating [event][Events] is sent along a `Signal`, all [observers][] will be released, and any resources being used to generate events should be disposed of.

-The easiest way to ensure proper resource cleanup is to return a `Disposable` from the generator closure, which will be disposed of when termination occurs.
+The easiest way to ensure proper resource cleanup is to return a [disposable][Disposables] from the generator closure, which will be disposed of when termination occurs.
 The disposable should be responsible for releasing memory, closing file handles, cancelling network requests, or anything else that may have been associated with